 Starting Point: Miller’s Dale Viaduct car park, SK17 8SN

-This traffic-free route is the a superb dog-friendly walk in the Peak District, taking you and your canine companion through picturesque limestone dales, shady wooded valleys and rushing rivers.
+This traffic-free route is a superb dog-friendly walk in the Peak District, taking you and your canine companion through picturesque limestone dales, shady wooded valleys, and rushing rivers.

 Begin the Derbyshire walk with your dog at Miller’s Dale Viaduct car park and follow the trail east through Miller’s Dale, where you can capture pretty views of the River Wye.